ckan/ckan/doc/maintaining/filestore.rst

   ckan.files.storage.my_storage.create_path = true

 Any option that starts with ``ckan.files.storage.`` is a storage configuration.
-After the prefix fillows the name of the storage, ``my_storage``, and everything after the name is an option that will be consumed by the storage.
+After the prefix follows the name of the storage, ``my_storage``, and everything after the name is an option that will be consumed by the storage.